Faenre/gomango/readme.md

 # Go-Man-Go

-A small server that opens a simple web listener to a mongodb
+A small server that opens a simple web listener to a mongodb instance

 ## Installation